varshita2717/band-name-generator/README.md

 npm install or npm i

 4. Start the server
-node index.js or with nodemon : nodemon index,js
+node index.js or with nodemon : nodemon index.js